sul-dlss-deprecated/revs/README.md

 The default users in the fixtures are:

-admin1
+* admin1
-curator1
+* curator1
-user1
+* user1

-Passwords in each case are "password"
+The password for each default user is "password"

 ## Terms Dialog Box